rawmodel/framework/README.md

 **document.equalsTo(value)**:Boolean

-> Returns `true` when the `value` represents an object with the same field values as the original document.
+> Returns `true` when the provided `value` represents an object with the same field values as the document.

 **document.purge()**:Document